 Duvel x Distinctive Assets [podcast]

-Distinctive assets are in fact one of the key concepts discussed in our Brand Religions bookzine.
+Distinctive assets is in fact one of the key concepts discussed in our Brand Religions bookzine.
 Wish to know more about the role of distinctive assets and other branding concepts?
 Download our free bookzine.

 Clueless about podcasts?
 Check out our podcast primer and discover when, how and why you should listen to them.